Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 No visit to Seattle is complete with a stroll through the Pike Place Market.
 Located downtown by the waterfront this bustling market is a hub of activity.

-In existence for almost a hundred years the open air market has changed little over the decades.
+In existence for almost a hundred years, the open air market has changed little over the decades.
 Filled with shops and booths offering everything from the catch of the day to freshly picked vegetables and bouquets of colorful flowers this market offers an abundance of sights, sounds and smells that will awaken your senses.
-If you’re lucky you may get to experience the famous fish toss at the Pike Place Fish Market as salmon become airborne.
-All in all it’s a great place to spend a few hours strolling and shopping in a very colorful and fun atmosphere.
+There are restaurants, gift shops and even the first Starbucks location in the market.
+If you hang around for a bit, you may get to experience the famous fish toss at the Pike Place Fish Market as salmon become airborne.
+All in all, it’s a great place to spend a few hours strolling and shopping in a very colorful and fun atmosphere.

 - Space Needle | Seattle Observation Deck, View Restaurant & Tourist Attraction